 Why I’m keeping a gratitude diary

-A few years ago, I kept a daily gratitude diary.
-I started every day writing the top ten things I felt grateful for that morning and the reasons why.
+A few years ago, I was the queen of gratitude practice.
+I kept a daily gratitude diary and started every day writing the top ten things I felt grateful for that morning and the reasons why.
 It changed my thinking completely: I stopped caring about the small things and focused on all the great things around me.
 I felt happier, my relationships were better and I was more energised.
 Life started to feel easier and I noticed how many more good things came my way.

 However, life got busy, I started to lose momentum and my practice slipped.
 For a long time, I’ve been trying to get back into it and finding it challenging.
 I always found a hundred excuses to not keep it going: I didn’t have enough time, I was tired, I didn’t have a pen…